 How are Parents Informed About Testing Results?

-After a Permission to Assess form is signed by the parent, testing is completed by qualified personnel within 30 days.
-Upon completion of test scoring, parents will be notified of eligibility.
+After the online consent form is completed by the parent or student, testing is completed by qualified personnel within 30 days.
+Upon completion of test scoring, parents will be notified of the results and eligibility if applicable.

 Superior Cognitive Ability: